Heights median real estate price is $189,265, which is less expensive than 89.9% of Virginia neighborhoods and 82.5% of all U.S. neighborhoods.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Petersburg, the Heights neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-One of the unique characteristics of the Heights neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.2% of the neighborhoods in America.
+The Heights neighborhood stands out for having an average per capita income lower than 96.2% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Heights neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Heights community truly stands out from the rest in this regard.

 83.7% of the real estate in the Heights neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.